Move Over Law in Washington State

 What about when the weather conditions aren’t so great?
 Reassess whether you need to go out right then, or if it can wait until the roads are cleared up and safe.
 If you are already out in unsafe conditions, make sure you can analyze the roads and your driving environment well.
 If you can’t, turn on your hazards and pull over someplace safe, or you could be the person in need of that emergency vehicle.

 Washington state’s Move Over law is an important one.
 It may seem obvious, but it’s critical to take it seriously, not only to keep you from getting a ticket, but also to save the lives of others.
-If you’ve been in a car accident concerning the Pull Over law, call the Philbrook Law Office at 360.695.3309 or fill out our contact form to set up a consultation at one of our offices located in Vancouver and Battle Ground, Washington.
+If you’ve been in a car accident concerning the Pull Over law, call Philbrook Law at 360.695.3309 or fill out our contact form to set up a consultation at one of our offices located in Vancouver and Battle Ground, Washington.
 We also serve the greater Portland, Oregon area.
 Personal injury consultations are free.

 Founding Attorney Matthew Philbrook attended Clark College, Washington State University, and Gonzaga University School of Law.
-He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law Office in 2005.
+He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law in 2005.
 He specializes in Personal Injury, DUI and Criminal Defense cases.
 Learn more about Mr. Philbrook.